HISTORIC WALKING TOURS

 A Walking Tour of Historic Decatur

-The Old Decatur and New Albany Historic Districts, located near downtown off the southern bank of the Tennessee River, boasts the largest concentration of Victorian-era cottages and bungalows in Alabama.
-The Old Decatur and New Albany Historic Districts, located near downtown off the southern bank of the Tennessee River, boasts the largest concentration of Victorian-era cottages and bungalows in Alabama.
-The two historic districts also feature houses and buildings built from the early 1800s to the present, including representations of the Colonial Revival, California Cottage, Dutch Colonial and Frank Lloyd Wright influences.
+The Old Decatur and New Albany Historic Districts, located near downtown off the southern bank of the Tennessee River, boasts one of the best preserved concentrations of Victorian and Craftsman era homes in Alabama.
+The two historic districts also feature houses and buildings built from the late 1800s to present, including Colonial and Tudor Revivals, Dutch Colonials, and American Four-Squares.

-Click here for Brochure Listen to podcast The City of Decatur's Walking Tour
+Albany Tour Brochure Old Decatur Brochure Listen to the Podcast The City of Decatur's Walking Tour

 Civil War Walking Tour